phpvms/docs/versioned_docs/version-v7.x/config/notifications.md

 ## Discord

-phpVMS can send notifications to a Discord channel.
+phpvms can send notifications to a Discord channel.
 To configure this, you need to create a webhook.
 [See the documentation for webhooks from Discord](https://support.discord.com/hc/en-us/articles/228383668-Intro-to-Webhooks).
 This requires a webhook for the notification of public events, and an optional